orchidhq/Orchid/OrchidCore/src/orchid/resources/wiki/user-manual/core-concepts/compilers.md

 ---
+description: 'Orchid includes native support for compiling Markdown, Asciidoc, Pebble, SCSS, PlantUML diagrams, and more.'
 ---

 Most content in Orchid comes from a file in your local filesystem.
 While each plugin is free to do whatever they want to